Erotemic/mkinit/README.md

 * When discovering attributes of submodules `mkinit` will respect the `__all__` attribute by default.
 In general it is good practice to specify this property; doing so will also avoid the following caveats.
 * Static analysis currently only extracts top-level module attributes.
-This means that it will not discover any attributes defined within a conditional statement.
-In other words, it only looks at members defined without any indentation.
-In the future it may change to import members guaranteed to be defined on all branches, but I haven't written this code yet.
-However, dynamic analysis will handle these cases.
+However, if will also extract attributes defined on all paths of conditional if-else statements. (try except statements don't work yet)
 * Static analysis currently does not look or account for the usage of the `del` operator.
 Again, these will be accounted for by dynamic analysis.
 * In the case where no `__init__.py` file exists, the `mkinit` command line